PracHub

 • Scale to millions of inboxes per day and millions of messages per day.

-• Cost efficiency with storage lifecycle management.
+• Cost efficiency via storage lifecycle management.

-4. Spam/abuse controls.
+4. Spam and abuse controls.

-7. Rate limiting and quota.
+7. Rate limiting and quotas.

 9. Compliance and deletion guarantees.